Is leadership good and management bad? Of course not, both are important. But there is a difference, and we explain their roles in project management.

-Jennifer quoted President Dwight D. Eisenhower, who said, “Leadership is the art of getting someone else to do something you want done because he wants to do it.”
+President Dwight D. Eisenhower said, “Leadership is the art of getting someone else to do something you want done because he wants to do it.”

 10 Leadership Skills

-Jennifer went on to list the skills that make up great leadership, while acknowledging that there are more.
-But these are some of the core values of a strong leader:
+Here is a list of the skills that make up great leadership.
+We know that there are more, but these are some of the core values of a strong leader:

 - Communication: The ability to disseminate information and listen actively.